 The Todd-McLean Collection has been at UT since 1983, and its growth has been significantly augmented by the donation from private individuals of books, magazines, photographs, scrapbooks, correspondence, manuscript files, posters, trophies, paintings, training equipment, artifacts, and other items.
 If you have materials related to the history of physical culture, exercise, or alternative medicine or materials related to the history of sports at UT or elsewhere that you would be interested in donating or loaning to the Stark Center, please contact us via our emails below or by calling 512-471-4890.

-For University of Texas students and any others who would like to be considered for a fieldwork position at the Stark Center, you must submit a signed and completed application form.
-All applications should be completed and submitted to Cindy Slater by e-mail or hand-delivered.
+For the University of Texas students and any others who would like to be considered for a fieldwork position at the Stark Center, you must submit a signed and completed application form.
+All applications should be completed and submitted to Kim Beckwith by e-mail or hand-delivered.